dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 You need original Dungeon Keeper CD (or CD image) to perform complete installation.

+Please note that there are two types of releases: complete version and patch.
+You need a complete version to play the game;
+a patch is only an additional feature, which you can use by overwriting some files from complete version with new ones.
+Even with complete version, you still need original Dungeon Keeper CD to prepare the game for playing.

 To install KeeperFX CCP, you have to unpack the archive to your desired target location, and then run "launcher.exe".
 The Launcher utility will allow you to select source folder from which original DK files will be taken.
 To select the folder and start copying files, press "Install" button.

+You must select the "keeper" folder from the CD content list.
+Selecting root folder of your CD, or selecting installation folder on disk, won't be enough.

 If you wish to change language, edit "keeperfx.cfg" and set its shortcut in the 'LANGUAGE=' line.